EclecticOwl/django-blog/readme.md

 #### Changeable theme preference for user profiles.
 #### Allows for user to user messaging.
 ##### - Uses HTMX for XHR requests to make inbox and outbox more streamlined.

+To Do:
+- Re-factor tests
+- Re-factor other parts of project
+- Possibly add basic search functionality